nf-core/website/markdown/mentorships.md

 - Mentees will get free tutoring from an experienced developer about using Nextflow and nf-core
 - Mentors will be paid with a voucher equivalent to $800 USD upon completion of the mentorship round (subject to completion of certain milestones)
 - A commitment of at least 2 hours a week is expected from both mentor and mentee
-- Mentors may participate in multiple rounds of the mentorship program,
+- Mentors may participate in multiple rounds of the mentorship program
-- Mentees may only join for one rond (though are welcome back as a mentor!)
+- Mentees may only join for one round (though are welcome back as a mentor!)

 There will be a set of milestones and aims for each partnership and a short written report upon completion.